qiskit-community/qiskit-dynamics/docs/userguide/advanced_system_modelling.rst

     dressed_basis.evals

-Restrict to low energy states below a given cutoff.
+Construct a basis for a low energy subspace below a given cutoff.

 .. jupyter-execute::